-The National Research Center for Integrated Natural Disaster Management (CIGIDEN www.cigiden.cl) is a multidisciplinary research center funded by CONICYT with research teams located in Santiago, Valparaíso, and Antofagasta.
-CIGIDEN brings together researchers from various fields (e.g., Sociology, Urban Studies, Urban Planning, Geography, Psychology, Engineering, and Geosciences) and is supported by the Pontificia Universidad Católica de Chile (www.uc.cl), the Universidad Nacional Andrés Bello (www.unab.cl), the Universidad Católica del Norte (www.ucn.cl) and the Universidad Santa María (www.usm.cl).
+The Research Center for integrated Disaster Risk Management, CIGIDEN (www.cigiden.cl) is a multidisciplinary research center funded by the Chilean National Agency for Research and Development (ANID) with research teams located in Santiago, Valparaíso, and Antofagasta.
+CIGIDEN brings together researchers from various fields (e.g., sociology, Urban Studies, Urban Planning, Geography, Psychology, Engineering, Geosciences, and Economics) and is supported by Pontificia Universidad Católica de Chile (www.uc.cl), the Universidad Nacional Andrés Bello (www.unab.cl), Universidad Católica del Norte (www.ucn.cl) and Universidad Santa María (www.usm.cl).

-The researcher is expected to have expertise in methodological approaches related to socio- economic data assessment and analysis to quantify the effects of extreme natural events, so to foster and complement CIGIDEN’s existing strengths in the assessment of risk and resilience of critical infrastructure systems.
+The researcher is expected to have expertise in methodological approaches related to socio-economic data assessment and analysis, as well as economic modeling, so to foster and complement CIGIDEN’s existing strengths in the assessment of risk and resilience of critical infrastructure systems.
 In particular, the applicant is expected to have research knowledge in Economics, Data Sciences or Engineering complemented with expertise in Social Sciences, Statistics or Applied Mathematics.
 Expertise and experience in management of large quantities of data, programming (especially in Python) and relational databases are desired.
-The position is oriented to understand the socio-economic consequences of natural disasters (e.g., earthquakes, tsunamis, landslides, floods, volcanic eruptions) and their effects in resilience, by accounting for impacts in the economy, environment, specific communities, general population, and built environment, and their interactions and interrelations.
+The position is oriented to understand the socio-economic consequences of socionatural disasters (e.g., earthquakes, tsunamis, landslides, floods and draughts, volcanic eruptions) and their effects in resilience, by accounting for impacts in the economy, environment, specific communities, general population, built environment, and their interactions and interrelations.

-Research topics may include two or more of the following: (i) studying possible relations and consequences of natural disasters within socio-economic data; (ii) thinking of the impact of cost-benefit and cost-effectiveness analysis methodologies on investment patterns and resilience to natural disasters; (iii) rethinking the public and private loss from natural disaster assessment methodologies; (iv) assessing the welfare consequences of historical disaster episodes; (v) developing methodologies to assess the cost of risk-mitigation strategies and investment projects over their life-cycle; and (vi) carrying out longitudinal and/or panel studies of the socio-economic consequences of disasters and community resilience.
+Research topics may include two or more of the following: (i) study the water management problem in the face of increasing frequency of droughts and floods, and dams as a mitigation policy (ii) studying possible relations and consequences of socionatural disasters within socio-economic data; (iii) thinking of the impact of cost-benefit and cost-effectiveness analysis methodologies on investment patterns and resilience to socionatural disasters; (iv) rethinking the public and private loss from socionatural disasters assessment methodologies; (v) assessing the welfare consequences of historical disaster episodes; (vi) developing methodologies to assess the cost of risk-mitigation strategies and investment projects.

 The candidate must hold a PhD degree obtained during the last four years in an area related to the description above, with previous demonstrated experience in publishing in international indexed journals.
 The candidate should also be fluent in English.
 Conference publications and presentations, and programing skills will also be considered in the evaluation of the applicants.